Q: I sustained a clavicle fracture– do I need surgery?

 Q: I am left with a bump after the fracture healed!

 A: Many times this fracture heals with a permanent bump.
 Usually it is does not cause pain or interfere with the function.
 If it does, you should see a specialist, because the pain may be a result of significant shortening of the bone ends.

 Q: What factors should be considered when deciding whether an operation is needed?

 A: It has been explained well in this video.
 Some indications for surgery are:

 - Bone ends tenting the skin.

 - Significant displacement of bone ends (typically more than 2 cm).

 - Multiple displaced fragments.

 Q: Is it a complex operation?

-If you have a clavicle fracture, please contact Dr Sarda on 7742089371 or email email@example.com.
+More information about clavicle fractures can be found here.
+If you have any questions, please contact Dr Sarda on 7742089371 or email email@example.com.